Silex/rocketjob/batch.md

 ---
 layout: default
 ---
-## Batch / Parallel Processing
+## Batch Processing

-* Batch / parallel processing is available as part of Rocket Job Pro.
+* Batch processing is available as part of Rocket Job Pro.

 Regular jobs run on a single worker.
-In order to scale up and use all available workers it is necessary to break up the input data into "slices" so that different parts of the job can be pocessed in parallel.
+In order to scale up and use all available workers it is necessary to break up the input data into "slices" so that different parts of the job can be processed in parallel.

 Jobs that include `RocketJob::Plugins::Batch` break their work up into slices so that many workers can work on the individual slices at the same time.
 Slices take a large and unwieldy batch job and break it up